garyttt/kops-terraform-tutorial/README.md

 KOPS (Ref: https://github.com/kubernetes/kops) has an option to generate terraform code (currently 0.11 format).

-Assumotions: you have Docker Desktop for Windows 2.3.2.1 (with WSL2 ubuntu 20.04 Linux backend), and these client tools installed in ubuntu. kops 1.17, terraform 0.12, awscli v2.0 and kubectl 1.18, jq 1.6.
+Assumotions: you have Docker Desktop for Windows 2.3.2.1 (with WSL2 ubuntu 20.04 Linux backend), and the following client tools installed in ubuntu: kops 1.17, terraform 0.12, awscli v2.0 and kubectl 1.18, jq 1.6.
 You have a free-tier AWS account, you have prepared a SSH public key, and you have purchased or owned a DNS domain.